Education

 Professional Experience

-2018 – Present: Assistant Professor of Social Science, Duke Kunshan University
+Jan 2018 – Present: Assistant Professor, Duke Kunshan University

 Peer Reviewed Publications